 Select a language:

-On January 30, 2017, a deputy was involved in an officer involved shooting in the unincorporated area of Santa Ana.
+In December of 2016 , a deputy was involved in an officer involved shooting in the City of Dana Point.
 The case was investigated by the Orange County District Attorney's Office and no criminal charges were filed.
 The Officer Involved Shooting was determined to be within policy.

 Please note that due to the size of the files, and depending on download speeds, it could take several minutes for the files to open.

-On May 12, 2015, deputies were involved in an officer involved shooting in the City of Rancho Santa Margarita.
-The case was investigated by the Orange County District Attorney's Office and no criminal charges were filed.
-Policy violations were identified and discipline issued.
+In August of 2015, deputies were involved in an officer involved shooting in San Diego County.
+The case was investigated by the Orange County District Attorney's Office and the San Diego County District Attorney's Office and no criminal charges were filed.
+The Officer Involved Shooting was determined to be within policy.

 Please note that due to the size of the files, and depending on download speeds, it could take several minutes for the files to open.

-On September 24, 2013, a deputy was involved in an officer involved shooting in the City of Laguna Niguel.
+In August of 2013, a deputy was involved in an officer involved shooting in the City of Yorba Linda.
 The case was investigated by the Orange County District Attorney's Office and no criminal charges were filed.
 The Officer Involved Shooting was determined to be within policy.

 Please note that due to the size of the files, and depending on download speeds, it could take several minutes for the files to open.